mohammadreza-taghimomeni/matJalaliDatepicker/README.md

-JalaaliDatepicker
+Persian/Jalaali Datepicker By Angular Material
 ============================
-> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

-> We use of Angular Material Components to make this Jalaali datepicker
+We use Angular Material Components to make this Persian/Jalaali datepicker

-### JalaaliDatepicker layout
+### Important Persian/Jalaali Datepicker Files

     .
-    ├── src                     # Source files
+    ├── src
+    │   ├── app
-    │   ├── app                 # There ia Example of use Jalaali Moment,Check App module
+    │   │   ├── app.component.html      # Example of use Persian/Jalaali Datepicker
+    │   │   ├── app.component.ts
+    │   │   └── app.module.ts           # Import module to your project
     │   └── datepicker                  # Copy this folder to your project └── README.md

+## Getting Started with Persian/Jalaali datepicker

+This guide explains how to set up your Angular project to begin using Persian/Jalaali datepicker.
+It includes information on prerequisites, installing Angular Material, and optionally displaying a sample material component in your application to verify your setup.

+### Install Angular Material
+Use the Angular CLI's installation schematic to set up your Angular Material project by running the following command:

+$ ng add @angular/material

 ## Development server